barikoi/bkoi-php-library/docs/location-api.md

 ## Search Place

-Search for specific places by name or category.
+Search for places by query string.

 ### Method